 - ...
 Or perhaps because we would all have preferred that the manipulations and scheming of the system that television shows stay on screen and do not become our reality?

-Netflix Original Production broadcasted for the the first time in Octobre 2016, The Crown is definitely one of my favorite TV Shows.
+Netflix Original Production broadcasted for the first time in October 2016, The Crown is definitely one of my favorite TV Shows.

 The Crown traces the political rivalries, intrigues and events that marked the beginning of the reign of Queen Elizabeth II and the second half of the 20th century.
 Whereas she was 25 years old when The Crown suddenly fell on her head, Elizabeth had to build relations with the legendary Prime Minister Winston Churchill to fulfill her Queen's duty: to ensure the stability of the United Kingdom and all the other kingdoms of the Commonwealth.